The Practice of Chiropractic in North Dakota

 - The treatment of patients by means of the adjustment or manipulation or the spinal column, the vertebral articulations, the appendicular skeleton not excluding the skull, and of any displaced tissue of any kind or nature;

 - The practice of physiotherapy, electrotherapy, or hydrotherapy;

-All other procedures taught by chiropractic colleges accredited by the Council on Chiropractic Education or its successor; and
+- All other procedures, treatments, and interventions taught by chiropractic colleges accredited by the council on chiropractic education or its successor; and

 Does Not Include:

-Prescribing for or administering to any person any medicine or drug to be taken internally which is now or hereafter included in materia medica, nor performing any surgery, except as provided in this section, nor practicing obstetrics.
+- Prescribing for, removal of, or administering to any person any medicine or drug to be taken internally which is now or hereafter included in materia medica, nor performing any surgery, except as provided in this section, nor practicing obstetrics.